541VC/541_Manuals/README.md

 ## Why is 541 Ventures on Github?

 At 541, we doesn't play defence; we always play offence and we constantly seek better ways to be and stay close to deeply technical founders with disruptive visions.
-In pursuing such founders that are potentially starting an industry, we have decided that Github is the best place for us to be to play offence.
+In pursuing such founders that are potentially starting an industry, we have decided that Github is the best place for us to be and play offence.

 <br/>